adamkovesdi/drupalstack/README.md

 A site is considered live when:
 - HTTP GET request returns status code 200 OK
-- We can match some content to a pre-defined pattern
+- Retrieved content matches a pre-defined pattern

 ### Part 2: Bringing the site up/down on AWS